tedb-org/teDB/README.md

     * multi - return many documents: Default false
     * upsert - insert the document if not found: Default false, creates _id on insert
     * returnUpdatedDocs - returns all the docs after being updated and stored.
+    * exactObjectFind - when finding objects search based on the exact object itself.
+Cannot use find queries such as $gt, $lt.
+Best used with updating an object completely if anything changes.
 * Update Operators
-    * $set - write, overwrite a value to the document/s that are returned
+    * $set - write, overwrite a value to the document/s that are returned.
+Warning Cannot create an object from undefined.
     * $mul - multiply the value with the given query value
     * $inc - increment a positive or negative number to the value of the document
     * $unset - delete the value from the object